Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

     - d4 d6 sample rooms
 - d20 Awesome stories
     - WIP: Create list of cool backgrounds for player characters
-- d20 Magickal Mishaps
-    - WIP: For the time being, accidentally cast a randomly targeted random magick

 ## Creepy crawlies, monsters, and other things to fight or befriend